OlevO1/headset-battery-indicator-with-overlay/README.md

 * Built using Rust, with very low resource usage (<1MB RAM)
 * Supports most non-bluetooth headsets (SteelSeries, Logitech, Corsair, HyperX)
   * See all [supported headsets here](https://github.com/Sapd/HeadsetControl?tab=readme-ov-file#supported-headsets).
-    * Some headsets (notably Arctis Wireless 1) are may not work even though they are listed as supported.
+    * Some headsets (notably Arctis Wireless 1) may not work even though they are listed as supported.
 * Shows a little green dot to indicate charging

   ![Charging icon](docs/icon-charging.png)

+* Shows notifications on low battery level or when finished charging (optional)

 Headset Battery Indicator depends on [Sapd/HeadsetControl](https://github.com/Sapd/HeadsetControl), which is licensed under GPL v3.